aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ## EC2 in Local Zones
-To use template in [AWS Local Zones](https://aws.amazon.com/about-aws/global-infrastructure/localzones/), verify [available services](https://aws.amazon.com/about-aws/global-infrastructure/localzones/features/) and adjust CloudFormation parameters according.
+To use template in [AWS Local Zones](https://aws.amazon.com/about-aws/global-infrastructure/localzones/), verify [available services](https://aws.amazon.com/about-aws/global-infrastructure/localzones/features/) and adjust CloudFormation parameters accordingly.
 For example, you may have to change `version`, `instanceType` and `volumeType`  with `assignStaticIP` set to `No`